 All FICO versions list which credit cards you are the primary or authorized user on.
-This lets lender see the full picture of how you handle credit.
+This lets lenders see the full picture of how you handle credit.
 You should still only become an authorized user if the primary cardholder has a similar or better credit profile than your own to avoid unnecessary score drops.

 Does Capital One Report Authorized Users to Credit Bureaus?

 Yes, Capital One notifies the credit bureau when authorized users are added to any credit card account.
 This can be an easy way to help build someone’s credit history.
-However, you should think twice if you plan on applying for multiple credit cards in the near future or the primary cardholder has fair credit.
+However, you should think twice if you plan on applying for multiple credit cards in the near future or if the primary cardholder has fair credit.